 This Contemporary Dance programme is delivered through the Junior Conservatoire of Dance and is for talented young dancers who aspire towards further study and a career as a professional contemporary dancer or choreographer.

-This intensive training course is the only one of its kind in Scotland and provides the highest quality tuition and guidance in supporting the future contemporary dance artists in Scotland.
+This intensive training course provides the highest quality tuition and guidance in supporting the future contemporary dance artists in Scotland.

-As a contemporary dance student at the Junior Conservatoire, you will have an exciting programme of classes and workshops aimed at developing your technical skills and nurturing your unique artistry.
+As a contemporary dance student at the Junior Conservatoire, you will attend weekly classes aimed at developing your technical skills and nurturing your unique artistry.

 By studying on this Juniors Contemporary Dance programme, you will:

-- learn from expert staff from the Royal Conservatoire and receive masterclasses with guest artists across the industry
+- learn from expert staff who teach at the Royal Conservatoire of Scotland

-Entry to the programme is by audition only and we accept a small number of students each year into the programme to allow us to focus our teaching on each individual’s development.
+Entry is by audition only and we accept a small number of students each year into the programme to allow us to focus our teaching on each individual’s development.

 Please contact us by email at firstname.lastname@example.org if you have any questions and we would be happy to help.

-As a Junior Conservatoire student, you will have a busy timetable of classes to attend weekly in order to ensure you develop your dance technique at the right pace.
+As a Junior Conservatoire student, you will attend weekly in order to ensure you develop your dance technique at the right pace.